 SIPs offer even more design flexibility than traditional stick building methods.
-We encourage our clients to design their build to utilise all advantages that this premium building system offers.
+We encourage our clients to design their build to utilise all the advantages that this premium building system offers.

-How to obtain building consent for Formance SIPs?
+How do I obtain building consent for Formance SIPs?

 Does the Formance system require additional engineering?

 No, Formance homes do not require additional engineering input (and cost) unless the design is outside of the scope of the Design Guide.
 The Design Guide is pre-engineered.